JakubTlak/JakubTlak/README.md

 🕵️ Looking for my first commertial experience.

-💡 I spend my days on developing my passions and new projects
+💡 I spend my days on developing my passions and new projects.

 My best qualities: